Starring: Bernadette Allyson, Bobby Andrews, Onemig Bondoc

 Honestly, I didn't know my home country tried to cash in with the success of Wes Craven's Scream (1996) back at the late 90s until I read about Sumigaw at a Filipino site somewhere and, after seeing said cash-in, I think it was for the best that I didn't knew then.

 Sumigaw Ka Hanggang Gusto Mo! is sometimes described as Philippine's answer to Scream (probably because when translated, the title literally meant Scream All You Want.
 How original) but the only thing it shares with Scream is that it tries to be a whodunit.
-(Emphasis on the word "try") It follows the survivor of an opening backwoods massacre as he gets questioned by cops for any information he could remember regarding his and his friends' attacker.
+(Emphasis on the word "tries") It follows the survivor of an opening backwoods massacre as he gets questioned by cops for any information he could remember regarding the attacker.
 Unfortunately, the trauma blocked most of the kid's memories of the event, which meant our dutiful investigators have to find another way to get their answers, thus leaving our traumatized teen out to defend himself not only against accusing schoolmates but also a killer who's out to finish what they started.

 Looking into it, Scream works as a mystery as it not only builds itself around some very likable characters but it also paced itself to set everything in place, distracting us with red herrings and nasty murders whenever it is possible to keep the reveal and the finale as fresh and exciting as it can be.
 Sumigaw, however, felt and look more like a rushed mess wherein the mystery is there but standing on a very rickety structure that one wrong move can topple it down, breaking itself into obscurity.
 Sadly, this film made a lot of wrong moves.